-Figure 5.8. ftp
+Figure 5.8.
+FTP Server Connection with ftp Command

 5.4.3.
 SSH

 5.4.3.1.
 SSH Server

 It is possible to login from another PC via the network and safely perform remote operations.
 The ssh server is set to not start automatically at boot time.
 To start the ssh server, execute the command as shown in Figure 5.9, "Starting sshd".